tocco/tocco-docs/framework/configuration/entity-listener.rst

 Using the ``Context`` in Collecting Entity Listeners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The context can be received by the :abbr:`Transaction (ch.tocco.nice2.persist.tx.Transaction)` passed to the ``onBeforeCommit`` method.
+The context can be received by the :nice:`Transaction <ch/tocco/nice2/persist/tx/Transaction>` passed to the ``onBeforeCommit`` method.

 .. code-block:: Java